Demali-876/json/README.md

 3. Special Values
    - JavaScript `undefined` is not supported
    - `NaN` and `Infinity` are not valid JSON values

+Please report any issues or suggestions at the GitHub repository.

 ## Error Handling